 And, this doll is Marina’s personal response to Synthia R. Daniels’ book: “At Women’s Expense: State Power and the Politics of Fetal Rights.”

-Marina also uses revisionist fairy tales to explore various social and psychological issues.
+Marina Bychkova also uses revisionist fairy tales to explore various social and psychological issues.

 Her Beauty and the Beast doll explores the issue of Stockholm Syndrome.
 Her Snow White and Prince Charming dolls delve into the Prince’s necrophilia.
 And, her Princess and the Pea doll explores the possibility that the Princess is actually suffering from a medical condition called hemophilia.